Dr Liangni Sally Liu staff profile picture

 School of Humanities Media and Creative Comm

-Dr. Liangni Sally Liu(刘良妮)is a Senior Lecturer (tenured) in the School of Humanities, Media, and Creative Communication, Massey University, New Zealand.
+Dr. Liangni Sally Liu(刘良妮)is a Senior Lecturer (tenured, Above the Bar) in the School of Humanities, Media, and Creative Communication, Massey University, New Zealand.
 Her primary research interest is in Chinese transnational migration.
-Her broader research interests include international migration, immigration policy, migratory mobility associated with migrant sexuality, and ethnic relations.
+Her broader research interests include international migration, immigration policy, migratory mobility associated with migrant sexuality, ethnic relations, and public health management.
 Her research work has been published widely in the forms of book, book chapters and research articles in high-ranked peer-reviewed journals.
-Her most recent book entitled "New Chinese migrants in New Zealand and their multi-generational families - Floating families?" is included into the Routledge Series on Asian Migration.
-She has obtained a few prestigious research grants and visiting fellowships, including a 2-year funding from New Zealand Health Research Council (HRC) (2020-2022), a 3-year funding from the Marsden Fund (Fast-Start), Royal Society of New Zealand (2017-2020), a research funding from the Chinese Poll-Tax Heritage Trust, Department of Internal Affairs of New Zealand, and two visiting research fellowships from the New Zealand Centre at Peking University in 2017 and 2018.
-She has been on the editorial boards of Asia Pacific Viewpoint, Psyche and Journal of Chinese Overseas.
+Her most recent book entitled "New Chinese migrants in New Zealand and their multi-generational families - Floating families?" is included in the Routledge Series on Asian Migration.
+She has obtained a few prestigious research grants and visiting fellowships, including a 2-year funding from New Zealand Health Research Council (HRC) (2020-2022), a 3-year funding from the Marsden Fund (Fast-Start), Royal Society of New Zealand (2017-2020), a research funding from the Chinese Poll-Tax Heritage Trust, Department of Internal Affairs of New Zealand, and three visiting research fellowships from the Huaqiao University and New Zealand Centre at Peking University in 2023, 2018 and 2017 .
+She has been on the editorial boards of Asia Pacific Viewpoint and Journal of Chinese Overseas.
+She is also an Associate Editor for International Migration Review

 More about me...View less...